La mujer de mi vida (American TV series)

-La mujer de mi vida is an upcoming American Telenovela that will air on Telemundo.
-It is an original story created by Mario Schajris, with Miguel Varoni as executive producer.
+La mujer de mi vida is an American telenovela created by Mario Schajris, with Miguel Varoni as executive producer.
 The first preview of the series was shown on Telemundo on 21 July 2022.
-It will star Angélica Celaya, Iván Sánchez, Catherine Siachoque and Mauricio Islas.
+It stars Angélica Celaya, Iván Sánchez, Catherine Siachoque and Mauricio Islas.
+The series premiered first in Mexico on Nueve on 8 October 2024.

 Plot

 The series revolves around Ricardo Oribe (Iván Sánchez), a physically unattractive but successful businessman, dedicated to his family and in love with his beautiful wife Daniela (Angélica Celaya), a young aspiring actress.
 Ricardo's life takes a turn when his best friend Emilio (Mauricio Islas) betrays him and tries to kill him in order to take over his company and the family he never had.
 Despite being presumed dead by his family and friends, Ricardo is still alive, but suffering from amnesia.
 After a course of 15 years, Ricardo goes through several physical changes and recovers his memory.

 Ready to recover everything that belongs to him, he assumes a new identity as Pablo Silva to avoid falling into the hands of the authorities for the bad move Emilio planned.
 Determined to win back the love of his life, he returns to reconnect with his wife, children and friends without being recognized.
 However, he must be careful because if he is found out, he could ruin his life and the lives of his loved ones.